trackabout/login-ad/login-ad.md

 ## TrackAbout Mobile 7

-*  **New Actions**  — TrackAbout Mobile 6's Sell Assets and Condemn Assets actions are now available on TrackAbout Mobile 7 for your iOS and Android smart device.

-    *   **Sell Assets**  lets you mark an asset as sold (or being sold).
+*  **New Action: Condemn Assets**  — TrackAbout Mobile 6's Condemn Assets actions is now available on TrackAbout Mobile 7 for your iOS and Android smart device.
+Condemn Assets lets you mark an asset as condemned.

-    *   **Condemn Assets**  lets you mark an asset as condemned.

 *  **Third Party Fill (Receive from Vendor)**  — You can now scan to fill in the Purchase Order field.

 *  **Asset Search (aka Asset Lookup)**  — Commas now display properly when displaying decimal numbers for languages that use commas for decimals instead of periods.